-Pursuant to AB 2364 (Holden, Chapter 299, Statutes of 2016; Ed.
-Code, § 76140) and effective January 1, 2017, a district must exempt all qualifying nonresident special "part-time" students (other than those with a nonimmigrant status, such as those present in the United States on a B Visitor Visa ) from the nonresident tuition fee and expressly allows districts to report their attendance as resident FTES for apportionment purposes.
+3. Pursuant to AB 2364 (Holden, Chapter 299, Statutes of 2016; Ed.
+Code, § 76140) and effective January 1, 2017, a district must exempt all qualifying nonresident special "part-time" students (other than those with a non-immigrant status, such as those present in the United States on a B Visitor Visa ) from the nonresident tuition fee and expressly allows districts to report their attendance as resident FTES for apportionment purposes.
 Under an AB 288 (Holden, Chapter 618, Statutes of 2015) College and Career Access Pathways Partnership (CCAP) dual enrollment agreement with a school district, qualifying special part-time student status permits enrollment up to 15 credit units and the units may not constitute more than four community college courses per term in accordance with Education Code section 76004(p).
 Under non-CCAP dual enrollment, qualifying special part-time student status permits enrollment up to 11.99 credit units per term in accordance with Education Code section 76001(d).
 Please refer to Legal Opinion 16-02 for more information on the two types of dual enrollment.

 Please note that the AB 2364 provisions described above modified the provisions of previously approved SB 150 (Lara, Chapter 575, Statutes of 2013).
 SB 150 provided that the nonresident tuition exemption applicable to eligible special part-time students was permissive, which under AB 2364 has now been modified to be mandatory.
 Additionally, under SB 150 the attendance generated by exempted students was not eligible to be reported for apportionment purposes, but under AB 2364 attendance generated by exempted students is eligible to be reported for apportionment purposes.
+As was the case with SB 150, the only nonresident special part-time students that would not be eligible would be those with a nonimmigrant status, such as those present in the United States on a B Visitor Visa or an F Student Visa.